ymollard/python-advanced-slides/slides.md

 - `ncalls`: the number of calls of this function
 - `tottime`: the total time spent in the internal body of the function only
-- `cumtime`: the total time spent in the function + all functions that this function called
+- `cumtime`: the total time spent in the function + all inner functions calls

 If a function does not call any other then `tottime=cumtime`.
 Some tools draw profiles: